Skip to main content

 At Cornell, our exceptional work deserves exceptional systems.
 CEMI starts with a simple principle: use common technologies and processes across the university, making exceptions only for what truly makes Cornell unique.

-“As common as possible, as different as necessary” is the guiding principle to reflect the CEMI vision for administrative and financial systems across our campuses in Ithaca, New York City, and Doha.
+“As common as possible, as different as absolutely necessary” is the guiding principle to reflect the CEMI vision for administrative and financial systems across our campuses in Ithaca, New York City, and Doha.
 Common solutions will allow information to flow seamlessly among campuses, enabling everyone to easily get the answers they need.
 We’ll maintain unique solutions only where truly necessary.

 What’s in it for me?